sbcohen2000/ragged-blocks/README.md

 ### Running the Benchmarks

-Navigate to `bench`, and run `tsx index.ts`.
-By default, the benchmarking script expects a `-i` flag and a source file (either TypeScript, Python, or Haskell).
-The script will parse and layout the source file, producing an svg with the same basename as the input.
-The name of the output file can be specified with `-o`.

-Passing `--mkErrorTables` will benchmark all of the source files in `bench/inputs`, and produce two tables which report the calculated line width and mesh distance of each file under each algorithm.

-Passing `--mkPerfTable` will benchmark the running time of algorithms L1P and L1S on every example in `bench/inputs` and produce a table with the results.
+Navigate to `bench`, and run `tsx index.ts` to see what commands are available.
+The script is able to `bench`mark a layout algorithm, running it repeatedly and reporting the mean running time.
+It can also `gen`erate the tables presented in the paper (two for error, and one for running time).
+There's also a `layout` command which runs one of the layout algorithms on an input file and produces an SVG image of the resulting layout.

 The benchmark suite is composed of 6 source files which are hosted on GitHub.
 Here, they are listed along with the URL from which they were retrieved:
 - `simplex.py`: [link](https://github.com/TheAlgorithms/Python/blob/master/linear_programming/simplex.py)